 If you're looking for a creamy, delicious, low-carb substitute for mashed potatoes, look no further than this recipe for Garlic Roasted Cauliflower Mash.
-Made with just 6 simple ingredients in about 30 minutes, this easy recipe for mashed roasted cauliflower is certain to become a family favorite.
+Made with just 6 simple ingredients in about 30 minutes, this easy side dish is certain to become a family favorite.

-Whether you're looking to cut down on carbs or simply want to try something deliciously different, my roasted mashed cauliflower is sure to impress.
+Whether you're on a keto diet or simply want to try something deliciously different, my creamy mashed cauliflower recipe is sure to impress.
 What sets this recipe apart from the rest?
 It's all in the roasting.

 Jump to: